ahujar27/TT-TO_Classifier/README.md

 1. SAMPNAME (sample name)
 2. TUMORBAM (aligned tumor BAM from Step 2c)
 3. TUMORBAMIND (aligned tumor index BAI from Step 2c)
+4. APPPATH (Path to GATK app)
+8. INTPATH (Path to TSO500 Intervals Bed)
+9. REFPATH (Path to references)

 To generate SNV the calls, first run the python script `make.mutect2.tumor_only.input.json.py` to create the JSON necessary for the WDL run.
 Then the WDL, `mutect2.wdl` can be run using the JSON.